 Scheduling an Appointment

 Appointments are required.
 To make an appointment please call Lafene front desk at 532-6544.
-If you are unsure what type of appointment you need you can ask to speak with a nurse in the women's clinic about your symptoms and concerns.
+If you are unsure what type of appointment you need you can ask to speak with a nurse in the women's health area about your symptoms and concerns.
 If you do not want to speak about a private concern over the phone you can request an appointment for a "personal consult".

 A limited number of same day appointments are available for urgent health issues.